smussenden/21_spring_data_journalism/major_assignments/data_acquisition/readme.md

 ## Why we're seeking data

-You’re helping us obtain data that will power an investigative reporting project being done by students at the University of Maryland Philip Merrill College of Journalism (working for the Howard Center for Investigative Journalism at the college).
-Your participation is critical to this project’s success!
+You’re helping us obtain data that could power future investigative work being done by students at the University of Maryland Philip Merrill College of Journalism (working for the Howard Center for Investigative Journalism at the college).

-The project is examining evictions by public housing authorities in cities across the country.
-Public housing -- government subsidized housing -- is often housing of last resort for low-income people, the thing standing between them and homelessness.
-In some cities, we have found, public housing authorities, the agencies charged with housing low-income people, are surprisingly active evictors, and often evicting over small amounts of money.

-By participating in this effort, we hope you will learn a great deal about how to figure out whether a government agency has data, and how to successfully negotiate for access.
-This skill is one of the most valuable things a journalist can learn to do.
+We're going to seek detailed records and data from state lottery agencies across the U.S., to try to answer, at scale, which members of the public are bearing the brunt of financing a system of state-run gambling that supplies a significant portion of the budget in nearly every state.

+This is fundamentally a story of economic inequality, one that's been hard to tell because lottery agencies are notoriously reticent to release data.
+Their marketing based on their own analysis of their data: the median player is an upper-middle class person who plays the lottery a few times a year.
+And that's correct, but it's not *true*.

+When researchers and journalists have been able to get their hands on data in select states to do their own analysis based on how much different groups spend on the lottery each year, a truer picture emerges.

+The vast majority of total money spent on the lottery comes from a very small group of players.
+The top 5 percent of players account for more than half of lottery sales.
+The top 20 percent account for nearly 80 percent of lottery sales.
+There's evidence that lower-income people, people with less education and African-Americans are over-represented in these groups relative to population.
+[State Lotteries at the Turn of the Century:Report to the National Gambling Impact Study Commission1](https://dukespace.lib.duke.edu/dspace/bitstream/handle/10161/7548/lottrep.pdf?sequence=1&isAllowed=y)

+We're going to request from these agencies data to help us examine these questions at scale.

 ## The data we're seeking

-You will be assigned a public housing authority from which to request data and other records.
-If possible, we'd like the last five years worth of data.
+You will be assigned a state lottery agency and will put in a public records request to obtain the following information:

-* A spreadsheet or other database that contains detailed information about individual evictions, including but not limited to date of initiation, reason, amount of back rent due, amount of fees owed, address, tenant name, age, race, occupants and outcome.
-* A spreadsheet or other database that contains detailed information about billings, payments for legal fees and court costs
-* Electronic copies of court filings related to evictions
-* Aggregated annual statistics on evictions
-* Aggregated annual statistics on eviction-related costs and expenditures
-* A list of buildings owned or operated by the authority with the number of units and unit addresses
-* The authority’s policies and procedures for evictions (or a link to them, if they are available online)

-What is public housing?
-The National Housing Law Project [has a good breakdown](https://www.nhlp.org/resource-center/public-housing/).
+* The past five years of lottery sales data by retail location for all game types.
+[Florida example](https://docs.google.com/spreadsheets/d/1GB2335u8s6fr2bJXo1vN0bRkWCLKyeLc/edit?rtpof=true)
+* The past five years of winner claims data by retail location for all game types.
+* Any surveys or studies of the lottery-playing public done by the agency or on behalf of the agency over the past 10 years, and any reports or other materials that use information from those surveys or studies.
+This should include any surveys/reports/other information about how much different demographic groups or market segments play the lottery -- if available -- both in terms of frequency and total/average spending.
+This could include marketing segmentation studies, marketing mix studies or any reports/surveys generated Ipsos Reid or similar public opinion research firms.
+[Example segmentation study from Florida](https://drive.google.com/drive/folders/16tqf8Y5dmWiqAcBXwkrLthKF5jOaXwKp).
+[Example in depth study from Florida](https://drive.google.com/drive/u/0/folders/16tqf8Y5dmWiqAcBXwkrLthKF5jOaXwKp)
+* Any marketing and advertising plans, including detailed information about how the agency advertises on different platforms.
+[Example for Florida](https://drive.google.com/drive/u/0/folders/16tqf8Y5dmWiqAcBXwkrLthKF5jOaXwKp)
+* Any marketing mailing lists (email and USPS) maintained by the agency.

 ## Grading and Deadlines